 - All questions concerning tennis play or interpretation of the tennis rules should be addressed to the chairperson of the Tennis Committee at firstname.lastname@example.org.

 During Fall, Winter and Spring (Pool Not Operating)

 All tennis rules and regulations during the time when the pool is closed for the season will be the same as those listed above, with the following exceptions:

-- The reservation system will be in effect during months of reasonable tennis weather.
-Courts may be used on a first come first serve basis.
+- The reservation system may be in effect during months of reasonable tennis weather.
+Unreserved courts may be used on a first come first serve basis.

 - There will be no guest fees during the fall, winter and spring when the pool is not operating.

 - Players should lower nets after play during months of December through March to prevent damage to courts caused by tension on net posts during freezing temperatures.